oscarbenjamin/blog/_sources/czi/post2.rst.txt

 seconds.

-It would be easy to speed up specific functions like ``dup_zz_factor`` piecemeal like this and it probably is worth doing that to some extent.
+It would be easy to speed up specific functions like ``dup_zz_factor`` piecemeal like this and it is worth doing that to some extent.
 All polynomial operations would be a lot faster though if python-flint was used and converting to and from ``fmpz_poly`` is relatively slow compared to many ``fmpz_poly`` operations.
 The best approach then would be to swap out a layer somewhere in the poly system.
 In this case I think what makes the most sense is to make a wrapper class that holds an ``fmpz_poly`` internally but provides the same interface as ``DMP``.
 Then ``Poly`` could use this class internally and the result would be that all polynomial operations would be *much* faster including just basic arithmetic like addition and multiplication.
 The structure would then be like:

 1. Domains (``ZZ`` ...)
 2. ``dup_*`` (SymPy) or ``fmpz_poly`` (python-flint)